-- Our school code of conduct is posted on our school website and, as such, is available to the public: http://www.sd43.bc.ca/school/montgomery - Our school code of conduct is distributed at the beginning of each year to all staff, parents and students via email. - The code of conduct is included in the student planner which each student receives. - When students start at our school mid-year, they receive the code of conduct in their planner and we ask parents to review the code with their child. - The code of conduct is posted near the office along with information about what it means to be a school using Restorative Practices together with our Student and Staff Charters. - Monthly newsletters which include aspects of the code conduct and updates on meetings for PAC parents - Key elements will be reviewed with students during opening week with Monty Culture School Sessions and taught explicitly throughout the year as part of our R.O.C.K.S.
-Social Responsibility Program and during school wide assemblies - All school members participate in a weekly Community Circles session based upon Restorative Circles in Schools
+- Our school code of conduct is posted on our school website and, as such, is available to the public: www.montymiddle.ca - Our school code of conduct is distributed at the beginning of each year to all staff, parents and students via email. - The key elements of code of conduct is included in the student planner which each student in our school receives in early September. - When students start at our school mid-year, they receive the code of conduct in their planner and we ask parents to review the code with their child. - The code of conduct is posted near the office along with information about what it means to be a school using Restorative Practices together with our Student and Staff Charters. - Weekly Newsletters with associated topics and updates on meetings for PAC parents - Key elements will be reviewed with students during opening week with Monty Culture School Sessions and taught explicitly throughout the year as part of our R.O.C.K.S.
+Social Responsibility Program - Term Assemblies and Monthly Level Meetings with students - All school members participate in a weekly Community Circles session based upon Restorative Circles in Schools - Parent Interviews with principal and or classroom teacher involving behaviour or restorative practices/ restitution issues